mhornstein/Cloudinary-Test/part3/readme.md

 ## My Process - Key Takeaways

 1. **Picking the right inspiration** - I needed inspiration to set the tone and direction of the article (like creating a moodboard, but for documentation).
 Cloudinary blog posts were helpful for ideas, but not the right fit.
-The [JavaScript quick start](https://cloudinary.com/documentation/javascript_quick_start) and [integration guide](https://cloudinary.com/documentation/javascript_integration) gave me the right kind of inspiration to build from.
+The [JavaScript quick start](https://cloudinary.com/documentation/javascript_quick_start) and [JavaScript SDK integration guide](https://cloudinary.com/documentation/javascript_integration) gave me the right kind of inspiration to build from.

 2. **Building a systematic structure** - While working, I realized I needed a consistent structure for the steps - both to make my writing more consistent and to help the reader get familiar with the flow.
 I decided that each step would follow this pattern: